-(e) IFRS 12 Disclosure of Interests in Other Entities ("IFRS 12")
+(d) IFRS 12 Disclosure of Interests in Other Entities ("IFRS 12")

 IFRS 12 includes disclosure requirements about subsidiaries, joint ventures, and associates, as well as unconsolidated structured entities and replaces existing disclosure requirements.
 Due to this new section, the Company will be required to disclose the following: judgments and assumptions made when deciding how to classify involvement with another entity, interests that non-controlling interests have in consolidated entities, and the nature of the risks associated with interests in other entities.
+IFRS 12 was adopted on May 1, 2013 and did not have a material impact on the Company's consolidated annual financial statements.